JasonAK19/BarChartRepo/README.md

+# Word count visualizer
-# Creates chart based on frequency of words
+Creates chart based on frequency of words